 I bring a trailer full of camping equipment to Greenbelt.
 How can I get my kit to my tent pitch?

 With the exception of the Greenbelt taxis, no vehicles will be permitted on the campsite.
 You must unload your trailer into a taxi trailer, or into one of the large capacity, lightweight barrows which will be freely available from the car park.
+You will not be able to tow your trailer onto the campsite by hand.

 Is there local non-camping accommodation?